AbisolaOlakanmi/sql-challenge/README.md

 # sql-challenge

 Instructions
-This Challenge is divided into three parts: data modeling, data engineering, and data analysis.
+This Challenge is divided into three parts: data analysis, data modeling  and data engineering.

 **Data Analysis**